By Dave Landry

 A Few Words About Emerging Trends

 Before we get into some thoughts and Random Thoughts on the above, keep in mind that I get more questions about my emerging trend patterns than all of my other patterns combined.
-If you’re just learning to trade trend, then trade only established and obvious trends—i.e. trend resumption patterns.
+If you’re just learning to trade trends, then trade only established and obvious trends—i.e., trend resumption patterns.
+Start with something simple like Persistent Pullbacks or Trend Knockouts (TKOs) or ideally, TKOs combined with Persistent Pullbacks.
 Once you’re successful at that, you can then venture into the trend transitional patterns.
+Note: The latest Dave Landry's The Week In Charts is a good place to start.
+In it, I answer a lot of Robert's questions.

-Let’s define an emerging trend.
-An emerging trend is when a previous trend comes to an end and a new trend begins.
+Let’s define an emerging trend (aka trend transition).
+An emerging trend is when a previous trend comes to an end and a new one begins to emerge.
 Sometimes, it can be more of a process than an event.
-A market bottoms out for months or even years before it begins to rise again—this is my “Phoenix Strategy.”
-Landry Bowties (see free reports and Videos) are often a good pattern to help illustrate a “process” bottom.
+A market may bottom out for months or even years before it begins to rise again—this is my “Phoenix Strategy.”
+Landry Bowties (see free reports) are often a good pattern to help illustrate a “process” bottom.
+Note: I purposely used the word "illustrate" vs. "indicate" since indicators don't actually indicate-they simply illustrate what's already there.
+Again, refer to Dave Landry's The Week In Charts for more on this.

 1. Don’t Confuse The Issue With Facts

-In markets you have to be careful with WYSIATI-“What You See Is All There Is” (Thinking Fast and Slow).
-True, right now, the market is trading in tandem with oil but I can assure you that’s not always the case.
+In markets you have to be careful with WYSIATI-“What You See Is All There Is” (Thinking Fast and Slow, a worthy read FWIW).
+True, right now, the market is trading in tandem with oil, but I can assure you that’s not always the case.
 The media is having yet another all-you-have-to-do-is-connect-the-dots field day with the current correlation.
 Unfortunately, you can’t always just connect the dots.
 If you could, a lot more journalists would become traders.
 I’m just saying.

 2. Do Not Hedge (and we’re not)

-Now, I don’t want to digress too far but I did name this column series Random Thoughts because I know myself.
+Now, I don’t want to digress too far, but I did name this column series Random Thoughts because I know myself.
 With that said, hedging is one of those in theory vs. practice things.
-In theory, theory and practice are the same, in practice, they are not.
+In theory, theory and practice are the same, in practice, they are not (Yogi).
 If you are “hedged” and the market goes against you, then your hedge makes money-yay!!
 I’m going to tell all my friends!
-Settle down Beavis.
+Settle down Beavis (which I guess, but default, makes me Butthead).
 Unfortunately, you’re losing money on your core position(s).
 On the flip side, if you’re making money on your core position(s), your hedge is losing money.
 Hedges cost money too.
-You have to constantly reset them.
+You have to reset them.
 My point is, as a general statement, a hedge is a constant drain on your portfolio.
-True, there are some rare cases when you’re implementing a complex option strategy where a disaster hedge can be beneficial.
-However, unless you’re doing that and have made that trading style your life (see the last Dave Landry’s The Week In Charts), it’s a bad idea that seems good on paper but isn’t in reality.
+True, there are some rare cases when you’re implementing a complex options strategy where a disaster hedge can be beneficial.
+However, unless you’re doing that and have made that trading style your life (as often discussed in The Week In Charts), it’s a bad idea that seems good on paper but isn’t in reality.

 3. Can A Potential New Setup Stand Alone?